amberlie03/Investigating-SSRs-and-GC-content-in-Bacteria-FYP/README.md

 ```

 ### Summary
-First, clone the repository, then install the required libraries using `pip install`.
-Finally, set up a virtual environment to run code.
+First, clone the repository and install the required libraries using `pip install`.
+Then, set up a virtual environment and adjust code to fit with own directories.
+For example, replace `zip_path = '/Path/to/downloaded/zipfiles.zip'` with the location where the input genome files are saved.

+Zip file and SSR extraction code:

+The given code was repeated for each genome and compiled into one large csv:

+Extracted SSRs were extracted and compiled into text files for each genome.
+The SSRs for this project are detailed in the following link: